 We respond to about 950 emergency calls a year.
 Most of them are medical in nature.
 Structure fires are infrequent due to the relative newness of the structures within the community and an active fire prevention program.

-CVFRD is comprised of members from all walks of life and includes several classifications of members within the department including Active members, Reserve members, Affiliate members and Junior members.
+CVFRD is comprised of members from all walks of life and includes several classifications of members within the department including Active members, Affiliate members, and Junior members.
 Although numbers fluctuate, currently there are about 100 people serving in some capacity.

 Responders are assigned to a Duty Crew according to their membership types and department’s needs.
 Members are expected to be available to respond during designated times based on the membership type and its required commitment.
 They may respond during other crew times with the approval of the duty officer.